 - You have children who receive more than half their support from you.

 - You have dependents (other than your children or spouse) who live with you and who receive more than half their support from you and will continue to receive more than half their support from you through June 30, 2014.

 - At any time since you turned 13, both of your parents were deceased, you were in foster care or you were a dependent or ward of the court.

 - At any time on or after July 1, 2012, you were homeless.
 See FAFSA application for more detail.

 - You're a veteran of the U.S. Armed Services.
 (A "veteran" includes students who attended a U.S. Service Academy and who were released under a condition other than dishonourable.
 For more details on who is considered a veteran, see the explanatory notes on the FAFSA).

-In unusual cases, the Office of Financial Aid and Scholarships can determine that a student who doesn't meet the above criteria should be treated as an independent student.
+In unusual cases, Student Financial Services can determine that a student who doesn't meet the above criteria should be treated as an independent student.
 Your dependency status may be changed through a professional judgment by our office based upon sufficient documentation of your special circumstances.
 Steps to complete the Independency Appeal process are listed here.

 - Free Application for Federal Student Aid (FAFSA)

 The first step for all students is filling out the Free Application for Federal Student Aid or more commonly known as the FAFSA.
 This process is described in-depth at the following link located here.
 The Office of Financial Aid and Scholarships at Washington State University encourages every eligible student to apply for a FAFSA, even if you don't expect to be awarded anything.
 Many scholarships require a FAFSA to be filed even though they do not require the demonstration of financial need.
 Additionally, filing the FAFSA provides for options later in the semester in case of emergency.
 There are many instances of students coming to our office requesting emergency loan funding only to be further delayed as they have not completed a FAFSA.